timiphil/Tic-Tac-Toe-Game/README.md

 ---
 # Conclusion
-I have learnt about the minimax algorithm, its mechanism, limitations, and looking forward on how to improve it and building other minimax algorithm games.
+I have learnt about the minimax algorithm, its mechanism, limitations, and looking forward on how to improve it, building and customizing other various games.